shauryr/ACL-anthology-corpus/README.md

 <!-- If you are feeling generous buy me a ☕   -->

+## Acknowledgements
+We thank Semantic Scholar for providing access to the citation related data in this corpus.

 ## License

 ACL anthology corpus is released under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 By using this corpus, you are agreeing to its usage terms.